LarkspurCA/androidweardocs/demand.rst

       new NotificationCompat.WearableExtender()
 	  .addAction(replyAction);

 7. Create a notification that includes the PendingIntent.
-The following example creates a normal notification that includes an an open demand for the content.
+The following example creates a normal notification that includes an icon to reply to the content.

   .. code-block:: java